mrad201/Professional-Practice/README.md

 # 2. Privacy Policy

 The website I have selected is www.mightyape.co.nz.
 This website sells everything from computers, books, to games for children.
-The type of data that they collect is personal user information including but not limited to: Name, Address, Emai also Billing Information.
+The type of data that they collect is personal user information including but not limited to: Name, Address, Email also Billing Information.

 ### Privacy Policy for website selected.